andywalton7/sdk-test/source/includes/_allocate_using_default_rules.md

 ### Example

-The example to the right shows a request to allocate the consignment we created in the previous section (with a `{consignmentReference}` of _EC-000-05A-Z6S_), along with two other consignments, via default rules.
+The example to the right shows a request to allocate three consignments, via default rules.